pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 ---Text---

-Well, Swiss men.
-In 1959 they asked us for the first time, we Swiss men... guys, do you want to give these girls the right to vote? [hhmmm naaah](https://www.youtube.com/watch?v=ClXAaGoT5eE).
-We rejected it.

 And then, in 1971, 50 years ago, the same question...
-Look guys, now these girls are a bit smarter, surely you don’t want to give them the right to vote?
+Look guys, now these girls are a bit smarter, you sure you don’t want to give them the right to vote?
 Well, okay, fine...

 But...
 If men gave Swiss women the right to vote, that half of the population, who gave Swiss men the right to vote, the other half of the population?
 Why wasn’t it the other way around?
 Why would men have the right to grant or not grant the right to vote to women?